stethoscope-js/stethoscope/README.md

 ### <img alt="" src="https://www.gstatic.com/images/branding/product/1x/gfit_512dp.png" width="16"> Google Fit

+The Google Fit API is used to track your health and activity information.
+Add the key `googleFit` under `daily` to fetch this data every day.

 To fetch your health data from Google Fit, you have to create a Google Cloud application.
 Head to https://console.cloud.google.com and create an application, then enable the Fitness API (https://console.cloud.google.com/apis/api/fitness.googleapis.com/overview).

 After enabling the Fitness API, generate OAuth 2.0 credentials (see [Using OAuth 2.0 to Access Google APIs](https://developers.google.com/identity/protocols/oauth2)).
 Under "Authorized redirect URIs", enter https://developers.google.com/oauthplayground.
 You will generate a client ID and a client secret.